Publish your integration

 Your workspace profile on Botpress Hub

 When a user installs your app, your workspace information will be viewable by the user.
-Please ensure:
+Please ensure:- Your Workspace has a URL handle that represents you.

 - You have a way for users to contact you, like an email or a website.